fleet-sdk/docs/docs/index.md

 features:
   - title: Fluent & powerful
     details: Fleet abstracts all complex tasks and makes heavy use of fluent APIs to deliver a great developer experience.
+Enjoy the experience of writing frictionless off-chain code with a fully typed and pure Javascript library.
-  - title: Light provisioning
+  - title: Make truly decentralized dApps
-    details: JavaScript can run off-chain code directly in the user's browser.
-Eliminating the need for backends can simplify the creation of more decentralized applications.
+    details: Being a JavaScript package, Fleet makes possible to run off-chain code directly in the user's browser.
+Eliminating the need for backends can simplifying the creation of truly decentralized applications.
-  - title: Easy to program
-    details: Enjoy the experience of writing frictionless off-chain code with a fully typed and pure Javascript library.
   - title: "Write once, run anywhere"
     details: Extensible and portable.
 Out-of-the-box compatible with Node.js and browser environments.
 ---